How to declutter your home

 For Clare, it was a milestone birthday that propelled her into action.
 ‘Passing my 50th birthday was a wake-up call.
 I had a stressful management job and felt a strong desire to do something completely different, so I took early retirement,’ says Clare.
 ‘I’m not a naturally tidy person and I realised I needed to tackle the clutter around me if I was going to clear my head and be in a fit state to do anything.
 So I bought a book called No More Clutter by Sue Kay, followed her advice – and began to feel so much better.’

 However, any plans to reinvent her life were put on hold when Clare received a phone call from her mum.
 ‘She was really distressed because her partner of 20 years had diminishing health problems and had to go into a care home,’ she recalls.
-‘She needed to downsize but it was upsetting for her to decide which of their lifetime’s belongings to keep and which to dispose of.
+‘She needed to downsize but it was upsetting for her.
 So we did it together.

 ‘Once we’d finished decluttering, and Mum was happily resettled in a lovely new flat, I realised I’d found my new career.’
 Both Sandra and Clare agree that the benefits of decluttering are immense.
 ‘We finally moved house last May,’ says Sandra.
 ‘It was hard leaving the family home but getting rid of all that stuff was liberating.
 I also feel more conscious now about buying things I don’t need, especially clothes.
-We’re off to Barcelona next week – another advantage of downsizing – and I definitely feel more energised and positive about the future.’
+I definitely feel more energised and positive about the future.’

 ‘Declutter and you’ll reap the rewards, both practically and psychologically,’ adds Clare.
 ‘Remember, when it’s taking up physical space, it’s also taking up mental space in your head.
 Imagine how much lighter you’ll feel without it!’